cpsiotdata/cpsiotdata.github.io/index.md

 ## Background

-Smarti Cities & Transportation CPS has evolved in recent years to produce a deluge of data.
+Smart Cities & Transportation CPS has evolved in recent years to produce a deluge of data.
-These data comprise of safety connectivity, health services, transportation and mobile nodes such as vehicles themselves as well as infrastructure like road-side units, DSRC units, and pole-mounted cameras, among others.
+These data comprise of safety connectivity, health services, transportation, and mobile nodes such as vehicles themselves as well as infrastructure like road-side units, DSRC units, and pole-mounted cameras, among others.
 Those data are extremely valuable in determining human behavior both at the scale of the entire population as